PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{hosphorylation}, a crucial post-translational modification process, is central to numerous fundamental cellular processes\cite{trewavas1976ref7,oliveira2012ref8}.
-This modification alters the structure and function of proteins through the attachment of phosphate groups to protein molecules.
-Phosphorylation significantly contributes to cellular signal transduction\cite{graves1999protein}, gene expression regulation\cite{mootha2004erralpha}, cell cycle control\cite{lew1996regulatory}, and the onset and progression of a variety of diseases\cite{klann2020factorref4}.
-For instance, in the case of the SARS-CoV-2 virus that has globally impacted us in recent years, the phosphorylation status of its nucleocapsid protein influences the virus's activity, implying that phosphatases could be potential drug targets\cite{acter2020SARS-CoV-2, tugaeva2021ref10, eisenreichova2022ref11, patel2021ref12}.
-Therefore, a profound understanding of the phosphorylation process bears significant value to biomedical research.
+\IEEEPARstart{P}{hosphorylation}, a crucial post-translational modification process, plays a pivotal role in numerous fundamental cellular processes \cite{trewavas1976ref7,oliveira2012ref8}.
+This modification alters the structure and function of protein molecules by attaching phosphate groups to them.
+Phosphorylation significantly contributes to cell signal transduction, regulation of gene expression, control of the cell cycle, and the onset and progression of various diseases\cite{graves1999protein,mootha2004erralpha,lew1996regulatory,klann2020factorref4}.
+For example, the SARS-CoV-2 virus has had a substantial impact on human health and the global socioeconomic since its emergence in 2019\cite{barnes2020sars,wolf2023molecular,tutsoy2021unknown,tutsoy2022linear}.
+Studies have shown that the phosphorylation state of its nucleocapsid protein affects the virus's activity, suggesting that phosphatases could be potential drug targets \cite{acter2020SARS-CoV-2, tugaeva2021ref10, eisenreichova2022ref11, patel2021ref12}.
+Therefore, a deeper understanding of phosphorylation holds immense value for biomedical research.

-Today, the rapidly advancing high-throughput sequencing technologies are providing a wealth of data for accurately identified phosphorylation sites\cite{huang2019highref13}.
-This abundance of data makes it possible to build appropriate computational models for phosphorylation site identification.
-The use of these models can not only reduce the cost of sequencing and expedite the identification process but also provide valuable references before and after experiments, which is of significant importance.